Nick Dougherty

-Nicholas James Dougherty (born 24 May 1982) is a retired English professional golfer.
+Nicholas James Dougherty (born 24 May 1982) is an English former professional golfer and broadcaster.

+Early life and amateur career

 Dougherty was born in Bootle, Merseyside, and attended Queen Elizabeth's Grammar School in Blackburn, Lancashire.

-He is a protégé of former professional golfer, Nick Faldo, and had an exceptional amateur career.
+Dougherty is a protégé of former professional golfer, Nick Faldo, and had an exceptional amateur career.
 He won numerous tournaments including the 1999 World Boys Championship and three Faldo Junior Series events.
 In 2001 he was a member of the victorious Great Britain and Ireland Walker Cup team.